geotrev/undernet/site/docs/collapsibles.md

 #### Primary Attributes

-- `data-collapsible`: an attribute for a collapsible component within a `data-accordion` wrapper.
-It should have a unique value matching a trigger's `data-target` attribute.
+- `data-collapsible`: the main attribute for a collapsible component.
+It should have a unique value matching its trigger's `data-target` attribute.
 - `data-target`: an attribute on a trigger.
 It should have a value equal to the collapsible content's `id` attribute.
 - `data-visible`: an attribute denoting if collapsible content is visible; `false` by default.
 Set to `true` if you want the collapsible to be expanded on page load.

 #### Accessibility

-A few key attributes are added for you when the accordion is instantiated.
+A few key attributes are added for you when the collapsible is instantiated.
 These help assistive technologies know how to treat and navigate through the component.

 - **Header:** The collapsible trigger must have a header element that reflects the correct hierarchy of the page (`h1`, `h2`, etc...).
 - `aria-labelledby`: an attribute added to collapsible content, telling assistive technologies the content is associated with its corresponding trigger.